KPMGE/lar-webscraping/README.md

 }
 ```

-Furthermore, make sure you haven't messed up anything in the configuration file by running the command:
+Furthermore, make sure you haven't messed up anything in it by running the command:
 ```bash
 nginx -t
 ```